PythonRSAS/pythonrsas.github.io/_posts/2022-09-09-1-Cheapest-flight-with-at-most-k-stops.md

 ---

 # My problem
 What is the cheapest total price from one place to another with at most k stops?
-That seems to be the problem I have been working on.
-The flights to China during this time has been very expensive, 10 times of pre-Covid prices.
-Not only they are very expensive, they take a long time too.
+The flights to China now are very expensive, 10 times of pre-Covid prices.
+Not only they are very expensive, but also the length of time and number of stops are horendous.
 Before Covid the non-stop flight to China was a little over 13 hours.
 Now, a $20,000 economy ticket with 5 stops with total travel time of over 50 hours is not uncommon.
 This's a practical problem, not just a puzzle.

 ![](../images/posts/Air-route-network-connected-with-PEK-in-2018.jpg)

 Before quoting any named algorithm, how would we solve the problem?
 Given the ticket scacity and high expense situation, *complicated* by zero-Covid strict policies in China that can result in things changing from one day to the next, I will pick any Chinese city close to my destination to get to China first, and then solve the cheapest problem again domestically.
-My problem is complex: not only monetary costs, but also date/time of arrivals/departures for connecting the flights, taking into account any local lockdowns going on.
+My problem is complex: monetary costs,  date/time of arrivals/departures for connecting the flights, local lockdown severities, my own Covid tests, etcs..
 Furthermore, I cannot spend months in China simply waiting at some random cities.
-Besides total cost is limited to k, the total time is also limited to some k.
+In all, it is a much more complicated and continuously changing problem than a puzzle.

 To make problem as simple as possible (albeit unrealistic), I would focus on monetary cost only and pick one of the cities, say Beijing, as my destination.
 And since tickets are usually sold as round trip prices, they can be treated as undirected edges in a graph.